MARY HOBBS AND CHARLIE HOBBS

-- Charlie trained world-famous actors in the techniques of mountain guiding.
+- Charlie has trained world-famous actors in the techniques of mountain guiding.

-- Charlie continued to assess trainee guides for their international qualifications in ski-guiding and mountain guiding and continued to act as the chief consultant and advisor for the Mountain Safety Council and gave service to this organisation for over 25 years.
+- Charlie has assessed many trainee guides for their international qualifications in ski and mountain guiding and was the chief consultant and advisor for the Mountain Safety Council and gave service to this organisation for over 25 years.

 2002 Letters to New York and America - from New Zealand with Love

-- After 9/11 Mary and Charlie wanted to do something that through positive communication on an international basis would help increase the communication between nations.
-It completely bypassed any political views.
-It reached out to people from one nation to another.
+- After 9/11 Mary and Charlie wanted to do something to help, so they created a book that bypassed political views and reached out to people from one nation to another.

 - NZ Politicians wrote that they felt honoured to be invited to contribute.

-- Mary and Charlie then flew to NYC and Washington, at their cost, and and personally visited firehouses in Manhattan and gifted the book to rescue-workers, fire fighters and policemen.
+- Mary and Charlie flew to NYC and Washington, at their cost, and and personally visited firehouses in Manhattan and gifted the book to rescue-workers, fire fighters and policemen.
 The NY Fire department gave the couple a personal tour of Ground Zero in NYC, where copies of the book were also left for other visitors.

 - Feb 13, 2002 The New York Post ran an article and photo about the book.
-It was a very positive story that highlighted the book as heart-warming and defined it as one that built building on the human spirit and bringing the world closer.
+The book was described as heart-warming and defined it as one that built building on the human spirit and brought the world closer.
 View article

-- Feb 14, 2002 Paula Zahn of CNN interviewed the couple live for seven minutes on her Prime Time breakfast show.
+- Feb 14, 2002 Paula Zahn of CNN interviewed the couple live on her Prime Time breakfast show.

 - The Daily Standard in Washington gave it a very positive report and a personal note of thanks was received from the editor Claudia Winkler.